octany/api/webhooks/webhooks.md

 order.paid
 ----------

-This event is only sent for one time donation payments.
+This event is sent for single and recurring payments made trough Octany.
 The event will be sent immediately for `card` and `Swish` payments.
 For `invoice` payments it will be sent as soon as the invoice has been created (usually within an hour)